Saint-Augustin, Paris: Organs

 The organ is celebrated in the world of organ building.
-The church's main organ was built by Charles Spackman Barker, famous in the organ design world for inventing « machine Barker » which revolutionised the means of transmission from the keyboard to the organ pipes.
+The church's main organ was built by Charles Spackman Barker, famous in the organ design world for inventing the Barker lever which revolutionised the means of transmission from the keyboard to the organ pipes.
 It was constructed in 1867-1868, and dedicated on June 17, 1868.
 The same organ was also one of the first to employ electricity.
 It was removed for restoration by Cavaillé-Coll (1899), Beuchet-Debierre (1961) and Dargassies (1987).
 It features 54 stops with three 54-key manual keyboards and pedalboards.